Russia puts more strength behind 'creeping' Ukraine advance

 The cities are the last major areas of Luhansk province still held by Ukraine.
 The Russian attacks are central to the Kremlin's reduced wartime goal of seizing the entire Donbas region, where Moscow-backed separatists have fought Ukrainian forces for eight years and established self-proclaimed republics.

-Russia also escalated attacks around Bakhmut, a city in Doneskt, the other province that makes up the Donbas, the Ukrainian military said as the war reached its 101st day.
+Russia also escalated attacks in Donestk, the other province that makes up the Donbas, the Ukrainian military said, as the war reached its 101st day.
+Reflecting the close combat, Russian and Ukrainian military officers blamed each other for a fire that destroyed the main church at the Sviatohirsk monastery, one of Ukraine's holiest Orthodox Christian sites.

+In a video address Saturday, President Volodymyr Zelenskyy accused Russia of “deliberately destroying the Ukrainian culture and its historic legacy along with social infrastructure and housing — everything needed for normal living.”

-The Ukrainian military staff reported that Ukrainian forces repulsed nine attacks in the Donbas over 24 hours.
+The Ukrainian military reported that it repulsed nine attacks in the Donbas over 24 hours.
 The claim could not be independently verified.

-While Russian forces are concentrated on seizing the Donbas in the east, Ukrainian troops have staged counterattacks to try to regain territory in their country's south.
+While Russian forces are concentrated on the Donbas in the east, Ukraine has staged counterattacks to try to regain territory in the south.

 After seizing most of the Kherson and Dnipropetrovsk regions, as well as the port city of Mariupol, Moscow has installed local administrators, offered residents Russian passports and taken other steps to consolidate its hold on occupied areas.

+Russian shelling killed at least three civilians in the Black Sea port city of Mykolaiv, Mayor Oleksandr Senkevich said Saturday.

-The Institute for the Study of War, a Washington-based think tank, said Russian-installed officials and troops faced growing resistance among the local population and “an increase in partisan activity in southern Ukraine.”
+The Institute for the Study of War, a Washington-based think tank, said Russian-installed officials and troops face growing resistance among the local population and “an increase in partisan activity in southern Ukraine.”

 The institute cited accounts on Russian Telegram channels of threats against locals who received Russian passports.

-The Ukrainian Center for National Resistance, which established a website to advise residents on sabotage and other techniques, said Kherson residents were encouraged to burn down a Russian passport center.
+The Ukrainian Center for National Resistance, which established a website to advise people on sabotage and other techniques, said Kherson residents were encouraged to burn down a Russian passport center.

-The Ukrainian military general staff noted with approval the trouble that Russian occupation authorities were encountering.
-It said Russian leaders in Kherson wore bulletproof vests and traveled in armored vehicles.
+The Ukrainian military noted with approval the trouble that occupation authorities were encountering, saying Russian-installed leaders in Kherson were wearing bulletproof vests and traveling in armored vehicles.

 In other developments:

+— Ukraine’s foreign minister denounced France’s president for saying the West shouldn’t “humiliate” Russian President Vladimir Putin.
+French President Emmanuel Macron said in an interview with French newspapers Friday that Putin made a “historic error” in invading but world powers shouldn’t "humiliate Russia, so that when the fighting stops, we can build a way out together via diplomatic paths.”
+Ukrainian Foreign Minister Dmytro Kuleba tweeted in response: “Calls to avoid humiliation of Russia can only humiliate France and every other country that would call for it. ...
+We all better focus on how to put Russia in its place.
+This will bring peace and save lives.”

-— The bodies of more than 1,300 civilians have been exhumed so far in Ukraine's capital region following Russia’s military retreat from around Kyiv, Ukraine’s Interior Ministry reported Saturday.
+— The bodies of more than 1,300 civilians have been exhumed so far in the region around Ukraine's capital following Russia’s military retreat from the area, Ukraine’s Interior Ministry reported Saturday.
 The bodies were sent to morgues for forensic examination, and some 200 of the victims have not been identified, ministry spokeswoman Alyona Matveyeva said.
-Since Russia’s withdrawal from the Kyiv region in early April, Ukrainian authorities have been collecting the dead, exhuming bodies from mass graves and working to document the killings and collect evidence for eventual war crimes investigations and possible prosecutions.
+Since Russian forces left the region in early April, Ukrainian authorities have been collecting the dead, exhuming bodies from mass graves and collecting evidence for possible war crimes investigations and prosecutions.

 — A Russian rocket hit an agricultural site Saturday in the Odesa region, wounding two people, according to a regional military chief.
+A Russian Defense Ministry spokesman said a missile attack destroyed a base of foreign mercenaries.
 Odesa is home to Ukraine's largest seaport and therefore vital to the country's ability to ship grain and other commodities.
-The rocket attack came hours after Ukraine's foreign minister, Dmytro Kuleba, tweeted: “Ukraine is ready to create necessary conditions to resume exports from the port of Odesa.
+The attack came hours after Kuleba, the foreign minister, tweeted: “Ukraine is ready to create necessary conditions to resume exports from the port of Odesa.
 The question is how to make sure that Russia doesn’t abuse the trade route to attack the city."

-— Ukrainian presidential adviser Mykhailo Podolyak said in an interview published Saturday that Russia is suffering significantly fewer military casualties compared to the first six weeks of the war.
+— Ukrainian presidential adviser Mykhailo Podolyak said in an interview published Saturday that Russia is suffering significantly fewer military casualties compared with the first six weeks of the war.
 The lower figures might make Russian commanders “think that they are fighting successfully,” the website Meduza quoted Podolyak as saying.
-Speaking on Ukrainian television, he expressed optimism that new Western-supplied weaponry promised to Ukraine could change the “mathematics” of the war.
+Speaking on Ukrainian television, he expressed optimism that new Western-supplied weaponry could change the “mathematics” of the war.

-—- A driver escorting journalists was killed and two Reuters reporters were injured Friday when their vehicle came under fire en route to Sievierodonetsk.
-The identity of the driver was not released, and the circumstances of the attack were unclear.
-Reuters reported that photographer Alexander Ermochenko and camera operator Pavel Klimov were wounded while in a car provided by Russia-backed forces on a Russian-held section of road.
-Four days earlier, a French TV journalist was killed when his armored vehicle was hit by shrapnel from Russian shelling near Sievierodonetsk.
+— Pope Francis said he needs he needs to wait for the “right moment” to go to Ukraine.
+A Ukrainian refugee who was in a group of children visiting the Vatican asked the pontiff if he would go to his homeland.
+Francis told the boy he thinks a lot about the children in Ukraine and has a desire to go there.
+He said it’s “not easy to take a decision that could do more harm to all the world than good.
+I must find the right moment to do it.”
+The pope said he would discuss the issue next week when Ukrainian government representatives visit the Vatican.

 Varenytsia and Rosa reported from Sloviansk, Ukraine.